XinDongol/BENN-PyTorch/README.md

 If using the code, please cite our paper: [BibTex](http://openaccess.thecvf.com/content_CVPR_2019/html/Zhu_Binary_Ensemble_Neural_Network_More_Bits_per_Network_or_More_CVPR_2019_paper.html)

 **Notice:** As mentioned in the paper (Section 7) we are aware of the overfitting problem caused by the ensemble technique.
-If retraining the models, they should basically match the results shown in the paper, but could be slightly higher or lower due to random initialization and overfitting.
+If retraining the models, they should basically match the results shown in the paper as well as here, but could be either slightly higher or lower due to random initialization, epoch selection, overfitting, etc.

 ## Train BENN on CIFAR-10 dataset